Istana Lama: History

 About four years after the Treaty was signed in 1819 which marked Singapore as a British settlement, Temenggong Abdul Rahman, his family and followers moved to the 200 acres of land (part of Teluk Belanga area) as assigned by Sir Stamford Raffles.
 The European-style mansion known as Istana Lama was built and completed in 1824.

 Temenggong Abdul Rahman died in this house on 8 December 1825 and was buried at the nearby Makam Diraja Teluk Blangah.
 His eldest son Tun Haji Abdullah first informally succeed him as the de facto Temenggong of Johor.

 The house was later refurnished with concrete structures by his second son Daeng Ibrahim in 1830, who would informally succeed Tun Haji Abdullah as the Temonggong in 1833.
-It was noted for being the birthplace for Temenggong Daeng Ibrahim's son Abu Bakar, his eventual successor and future Sultan of Johor, who was born on 3 February 1833.
+It was noted for being the birthplace for Temenggong Daeng Ibrahim's son Wan Abu Bakar, his eventual successor and future Sultan of Johor, who was born on 3 February 1833.

 Temenggong Daeng Ibrahim was officially made known on 19 August 1841, and upon becoming the de facto Maharajah of Johor on 10 March 1855, he began to administer his territory Iskandar Puteri from this residence.